mcdonc/breakonthru/README.txt

 Calls are limited via pjsua.conf to a total duration of 120 seconds if you just copy it out of breakonthru/config (it's --duration 120).

-Calls will ring when the button is pressed for 30 seconds.
+Calls will ring when the button is pressed for 30 seconds before giving up.
 You can change this in asterisk's extensions.conf (in each Dial directive).

 Why not inline the paging logic into the doorclient?
 Why a separate pager.py?
 The doorclient's mainloop already does a lot of work, dealing with async